Skip to content

 Routing and Base-URL

 Some Lakekeeper endpoints return links pointing at Lakekeeper itself.
-By default, these links are generated using the x-forwarded-for, x-forwarded-proto and x-forwarded-port headers, if these are not present, the host header is used.
-If these heuristics are not working for you, you may set the LAKEKEEPER_BASE_URI environment variable to the base-URL where Lakekeeper is externally reachable.
+By default, these links are generated using the x-forwarded-host, x-forwarded-proto, x-forwarded-port and x-forwarded-prefix headers, if these are not present, the host header is used.
+If this is not working for you, you may set the LAKEKEEPER_BASE_URI environment variable to the base-URL where Lakekeeper is externally reachable.
 This may be necessary if Lakekeeper runs behind a reverse proxy or load balancer, and you cannot set the headers accordingly.
 In general, we recommend relying on the headers.
+To respect the host header but not the x-forwarded- headers, set LAKEKEEPER__USE_X_FORWARDED_HEADERS to false.

 General